hereisSwapnil/ExamTime/README.md

 <br>
 <p>

 Contributing in open source increases your opportunities to work with different projects and mentors, getting to know various insights and ideas.
-It is a platform where contributors grow together with a construvtive and a positive attitude.
+It is a platform where contributors grow together with a constructive and a positive attitude.

 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)]()